I. Course Prefix/Number: ART 232

 VII.
 Methods of Instruction

-C. Slides Shown (current area artist's and historical painting)
+C. PowerPoints (current area artists and historical paintings)

 Course may be taught as face-to-face, media-based, hybrid or online course.